zmkfirmware/zmk/docs/docs/behaviors/hold-tap.md

 		label ="Default keymap";
 		default_layer {
 			bindings = <
+				//  position 0         position 1       position 2
-				&cht LEFT_SHIFT Q        &kp W        &kp E
+				&pht LEFT_SHIFT Q        &kp W            &kp E
 			>;
 		};
 	};
 };
 ```

-The sequence `(cht_down, W_down, W_up, E_down, E_up, cht_up)` produces `WE`.
-The positional hold-tap **IS** permitted to produce a hold behavior, because the first key pressed after the hold-tap key (i.e. the W key, in position 1) **IS** one of the `hold-enabler-keys`.
+  * The sequence `(pht_down, W_down, W_up, E_down, E_up, pht_up)` produces `WE`.
+The positional hold-tap **IS** permitted to produce a hold behavior, because the first key pressed after the hold-tap key (i.e. the W key, in position 1) **IS** one of the `hold-trigger-key-positions`.

-Meanwhile, the sequence `(cht_down, E_down, E_up, W_down, W_up cht_up)` produces `qew`.
-The positional hold-tap is **NOT** permitted to produce a hold behavior, because the first key pressed after the hold-tap key (i.e. the E key, in position 2) is **NOT** one of the `hold-enabler-keys`.
+  * Meanwhile, the sequence `(pht_down, E_down, E_up, W_down, W_up pht_up)` produces `qew`.
+The positional hold-tap is **NOT** permitted to produce a hold behavior, because the first key pressed after the hold-tap key (i.e. the E key, in position 2) is **NOT** one of the `hold-trigger-key-positions`.

-Positional hold-taps can be useful with home-row modifiers.
-By using a positional hold-tap behavior for home-row modifiers on the left hand, and setting `hold-enabler-keys` to the keys under the right hand, positional hold-tap will only allow hold behaviors to occur with cross-hand keypresses.
+* Positional hold-taps can be useful with home-row modifiers.
+By using a positional hold-tap behavior for home-row modifiers on the left hand, and setting `hold-trigger-key-positions` to the keys under the right hand, positional hold-tap will only allow hold behaviors to occur with cross-hand keypresses.

-Note that for regular hold-tap behaviors a shorter `tapping-term` encourages hold decisions.
+* Note that for regular hold-tap behaviors a shorter `tapping-term` encourages hold decisions.
 However the opposite is true for positional hold-tap behaviors, where a shorter `tapping-term` actually encourages tap decisions.
 This is because when the `tapping-term` expires, this triggers the behavior to decide as either a tap or a hold.
-But if the user has not yet had time to press one of the `hold-enabler-keys`, then with positional hold-tap the behavior will decide as a tap.
+But if the user has not yet had time to press one of the `hold-trigger-key-positions`, then with positional hold-tap the behavior will decide as a tap.

 #### Comparison to QMK